Daniel A. Barber

 Office: Architecture Building, S-110

 Daniel A. Barber is an architectural historian researching the relationship between the design fields and the emergence of global environmental culture over the 20th century.
 Daniel’s research and teaching integrate narratives and methods from a range of disciplines in order to offer novel perspectives on the recent past, and the relevance of this past to contemporary challenges.
-He is an Assistant Professor of Architecture at the University of Pennsylvania and an Alexander von Humboldt Foundation Research Fellow at the Rachel Carson Center for Environment and Society in Munich.
+He is an Associate Professor of Architecture at the University of Pennsylvania and an Alexander von Humboldt Foundation Research Fellow at the Max Planck Institute for the History of Science in Berlin.
 He has held fellowships at the Princeton Environmental Institute, the Harvard University Center for the Environment, the Courtauld Institute, and the Sydney Environmental Institute.

 His first book A House in the Sun: Modern Architecture and Solar Energy in the Cold War was published in 2016 by Oxford University Press.
 A second book Climatic Effects: Architecture, Media, and the Great Acceleration, will be published by Princeton University Press in 2018.
 He recently edited an issue of The Journal of Architecture on Architectural History in the Anthropocene, and is the editor of an on-going series of articles on the E-Flux website under the theme Images of Accumulation.
 He is co-editing the volume Architecture, Environment, Territory: Essential Texts since 1850 which brings together primary texts, written by architects and others, in the history of architectural interest in environmental issues.
 Daniel has published in numerous journals, including Grey Room, Public Culture, and Technology and Culture, among others; and in edited volumes, including Architecture/Machine (eth verlag), A Second Modernism (MIT Press), Architecture and Energy: Performance and Style (Routledge), Embodied Energy and Design (Columbia GSAPP/ Lars Muller), Climates: Architecture and the Planetary Imagination (Columbia Books on Architecture and the City), and Agenda: The US Pavilion at the Venice Biennale (Lars Muller), among others.
 Daniel lectures globally, including recent keynotes at ENSA-Belleville (Paris) and the Victoria University in Wellington, New Zealand.